NKI-AI/dlup/docs/quickstart.rst

       -h, --help        show this help message and exit

 Let's now get a sample **.svs** slide image.
-You can easily generate one using the tool `svg2svs`_.
+You can easily generate one using the tool `svg2svs`_, which should look like this:

 .. figure:: img/checkerboard.png
   :width: 200
   :align: left
   :alt: Example slide image.

-Commandline User Interface
+Command Line Interface
 --------------------------
 Using dlup cli we can very simply query the properties of this mock image using :bash:`dlup wsi info checkerboard.svs`.
+Here the example output:

 .. code-block:: console